samanemami/C_GB-EX/Time Experiments/README.md

 To split the dataset, we used the ShuffleSplit cross-validation method with 10-folds to return the train and test indexes.

 For the `TFBT` and `GBDT-MO` models, the `time.process_time()` defined inside of their wrapper in the `_model_complexity` method, which returns a tuple of training time and consumed memory.

+If you prefer not to use the wrapper for the `TFBT` of the `GBDT-MO` models, you may have the [`gbdtmo_time.py`](gbdtmo_time.py) file for each of them.
+This file only works for the GBDT-MO.
+Likewise, for the TFBT, you have to use the model without the wrapper.